Schollidazed/BlenderNDSModelsAndTools/README.md

 Let's take a deep dive into this screenshot here.
 On the right of the viewport, underneath the model LocRotScale info is the elusive **Custom Properties** channel... *oooOOOoooOooOooOoo*

 You have nothing to be afraid of though!
-Click on one of the expression bones above sonic, and changing his expression is as simple as changing the number on the left.
+Click on one of the expression bones above sonic, and changing his expression is as simple as changing the number on the right.
 But that's if you want a more direct approach. for a more intuitive approach, you can use the **Pose Library**.

 #### Pose Library